Business leaders see pain, seek opportunity in British EU exit

 Rolls Royce, which supplies aircraft engines to Boeing and Airbus, generates two-thirds of its revenue outside of the 28-member bloc.

-Martin Sorrell, chief executive of the world’s biggest advertising group WPP (WPP.L), said Brexit would accelerate the company’s existing strategy of placing a greater focus on fast growing emerging markets and digital business.
+Martin Sorrell, chief executive of the world’s biggest advertising group WPP, said Brexit would accelerate the company’s existing strategy of placing a greater focus on fast growing emerging markets and digital business.

 “The implications for jobs in the short term are serious,” he said, adding that it could take 10 years for Britain to renegotiate new trade agreements.